alecramsay/pg/notes/workflow.md

 * Turn District Lines on
 * Turn on the background map
 * [Change Palette] to Plasma
-* Add the baseline map as a Custom Overlay -- no fill, no labels, line thickness = 2
+* Add the baseline map as a Custom Overlay -- no fill, no labels, (line thickness = 1)
 * Download the map image, using right-click in Chrome
 * Rename it to XX_2022_Congress_<label>_map.png <<< NOTE - 2022 not 2020!
 * Move it to the docs/assets/images/ folder